Editor’s Note: This is a guest post from Stacy Harris.

 Note: Always let your meat rest for about 10 minutes before cutting for best results.

 - 2½ tablespoon salt

 - Preheat oven to 350 degrees.

 - In a medium bowl, mix coffee grounds, cocoa, salt, brown sugar, cinnamon, and cayenne pepper.
-Rub mixture into loin.
+Rub the mixture into the loin.

-- Place loin in 350-degree oven 4 to 5 minutes, depending on size of loin.
+- Place loin in a 350-degree oven 4 to 5 minutes, depending on the size of the loin.
 Remove to a cutting board.
 Let rest for at least 5 to 10 minutes.

 - Slice into 1-inch pieces on a platter and spoon berry reduction (see below) on top of venison.
 Serve with collard greens.